sanger-archive/barcode_mint/barcode/static/barcode/docs/md/documentation.md

 		"source": "cgap",
 	}

+## Searching for barcodes
+To view all barcodes send a HTTP GET request to `/api/barcodes/`.
+You can optionally limit the search to specific critera by using the query parameters `barcode`, `uuid`, and `source`.
+This will return a list of json objects like this:

+	[
+		{
+			"barcode": "CGAP62",
+			"uuid": "9de2c925-f2ca-4ce5-8444-217a6a46db60",
+			"source": "cgap",
+		},
+		{
+			"barcode": "CGAP63",
+			"uuid": "54b25c77-abc3-44a5-800b-059aca50bb99",
+			"source": "cgap",
+		},
+		...
+	]

 ## Listing sources
-To list the sources send a HTTP GET request to `api/source/list/`.
+To list the sources send a HTTP GET request to `api/sources/`.
 This will return a list of valid sources.

 Example json object: